Marianne Francis: Wilberforce and Young

 Introduced to William Wilberforce at Gore House, Marianne became a classical tutor and secretary in the family, and came to know the Clapham Sect more generally, including the Thornton family.
 She told Barbara Wilberforce (1799–1821), daughter of the house and a reluctant pianist, that "you may, by practising an hour a day be able to manage a hymn & any simple melodies" without a musician's dedication.

-Her mother's life was now itinerant: to Richmond, Surrey to stay with her daughter Charlotte Barrett; at Brighton for the sea air; much time on the continent of Europe with her invalid son Clement who had become a Fellow of Gonville and Caius College, Cambridge.
+Her mother's life was now itinerant: to Richmond, Surrey, to stay with her daughter Charlotte Barrett; at Brighton for the sea air; much time on the continent of Europe with her invalid son Clement who had become a Fellow of Gonville and Caius College, Cambridge.
 This nomadic existence, however, did not suit Marianne.

-In early 1811 Marianne underwent painful eye treatment in London under Jonathan Wathen Phipps, and Piozzi's friend Sir William Pepys, 1st Baronet kept her company as she recovered.
+In early 1811 Marianne underwent painful eye treatment in London under Wathen Phipps, and Piozzi's friend Sir William Pepys, 1st Baronet, kept her company as she recovered.
 Later that year, she went with her mother on a visit to Bradfield Hall, Essex, with the aging Arthur Young; a close friendship resulted with Young, who died in 1820.
 She acted as secretary to Young, who suffered from cataract, and lost his sight.
 An account of the Bradfield Hall household when Marianne was a visitor, sleeping over the servant's hall, including Young's French secretary St Croix, was given by Young's daughter in a letter of 1814.

 Young's son the Rev. Arthur Young (1769–1827) owned an estate in the Crimea, near Kaffa, and in June 1817 Young told Francis he had heard from him.
 A month or so later Lewis Way enquired of Young about the estate, Karagos, as a potential community for Jewish converts to Christianity.
 Francis visited the Poune's Court synagogue in Brighton, for Yom Kippur (20 September 1817).
 In a letter of February 1818 to Piozzi, she gave an account of Hebrew tuition she had there from a German Jew named Fishel; whom she asked to read the New Testament.

 Francis engaged in Wilberforce's philanthropic work with the poor.
 She taught in charity schools, including Young's near Bradfield Hall where she introduced the monitorial system; she visited workhouses and prisons.